 **Note, if you are cutting Cricut Faux Leather, this can be done with the fine point blade, and the hole for the hook cuts out great.
 Not usually so well with real leather.
 Read about making faux leather earrings here.

 Cutting leather with the Cricut Maker Knife Blade

-You can also cut Cricut brand leather with the Knife Blade.
-But you will choose the Garment Leather 2-3 oz setting for materials.
+You can also cut Cricut brand leather with the Knife Blade. (learn about the Cricut Maker here) But you will choose the Garment Leather 2-3 oz setting for materials.
 Then make sure the leather is 11 inches wide or less, and tape down the edges, and use a StrongGrip mat.
 This makes sure your project won’t slip while cutting several passes.

 Slide all the white star wheels to the right (they will run over the 1 inch of free space since your material is only 11 inches wide.)

 After the knife blade finishes the first pass, it will tell how many total passes it will complete and the estimated running time.
 I checked my cuts after 3 passes and they were all the way through, so I finished the cut early.
 You will also have the option to send it for an additional pass if it hasn’t cut all the way through at the end.

 When using the Cuttlebug, you can make the designs embossed – patterned raised up, or debossed – pattern pressed in.